| Unit

 for ideas on how to help them understand and learn the content in

+the essay.
 Once they have gained this overall perspective, break the process

 down into three steps: (1) observation, (2) positioning, and